 During my visit, the program manager outlined the day to day business functions as both a Food Hub and farmers market.
 CFW collects from a variety of individual and institutional customers, such as day-care centers, nursing homes, businesses, and local schools.

 We watched as six staff members assembled a small tent and two tables in the parking lot of the Unity Health Care Center on Minnesota Avenue, Washington, D.C.
-As soon as the farmer arrives, the staff created an assembly line, separating the fruits and vegetables to fulfil the customer orders.
+As soon as the farmer arrives, the staff created an assembly line, separating the fruits and vegetables to fulfill the customer orders.
 Within 30 minutes, the team completed all 20 orders for the various institutions, projected to feed hundreds of people per order.
 After all the bags were assembled, staff members used their cars to deliver the orders.
 This delivery approach reduced a significant transportation cost and created an effective food distribution model.

 While the packages were delivered, farmers set up for the local food market, which is heavily attended each Thursday afternoon.